 - Percentage of total deposits with a commercial bank (Indian Commercial Bank) that must be kept with the Central Bank of India in the form of cash as reserves

-- The banks are not permitted to use this amount with the Central Bank for an economic and commercial purpose.
+- The banks are not permitted to use this amount with the Central Bank for economic and commercial purposes.

 - It is the mode of maintaining liquidity in the economy and the flow of money.